casper-network/docs/source/docs/casper/workflow/staking.md

 <img class="align-center" src={useBaseUrl("/image/tutorials/staking/3.3.4.1.png" )}alt="3.3.4.1" width="200" />

-Now that you have your CasperLabs Signer wallet, you can continue to connect to the Mainnet blockchain.
+Now that you have your Casper Signer wallet, you can continue to connect to the Mainnet blockchain.

 ## 4. Connecting to a Block Explorer {#4-connecting-to-blockexplorer}